 Today I have a secret recipe for one of my favorite comfort foods served at KFC.
 A delicious chicken pot pie always brings me back to my childhood.
 Some time saving tips for this recipe is to pick up a rotisserie chicken and pre-made pastry dough from the supermarket.

-You can always find a great selection of chicken recipes on our forum: Go Here
+You can find more secret recipes from KFC on our website: Go Here

 New Secret Recipe

 Like this recipe?
 Get our secret recipe cookbooks on sale – Go Here

 1 tsp salt